-If you are dissatisfied with how we have dealt with your personal information, or you have a complaint about our compliance with the Privacy Act, you may contact our complaints officer by email at email@example.com.
+If you are dissatisfied with how we have dealt with your personal or credit-related information, or you have a complaint about our compliance with the Privacy Act and the Credit Reporting Code, you may contact our complaints officer by email at firstname.lastname@example.org.

 We will acknowledge your complaint within seven days.
 We aim to provide you with a decision on your complaint within 30 days.

-If you are dissatisfied with the response of our complaints officer you may make a complaint to our External Dispute Resolution Scheme, the Credit and Investments Ombudsman (CIO) Australian Financial Complaints Authority (AFCA) which can be contacted on either www.afca.org.au or 1800 931 678; or the Office of the Australian Information Commissioner (OAIC) which can be contacted on either www.oaic.gov.au or 1300 363 992.
+If you are dissatisfied with the response of our complaints officer you may make a complaint to our External Dispute Resolution Scheme, the Australian Financial Complaints Authority (AFCA) which can be contacted by phone on 1800 931 678, by email at email@example.com, or in writing to GPO Box 3, Melbourne VIC 3001; or the OAIC which can be contacted on either www.oaic.gov.au or 1300 363 992.

-You may request further information about the way we manage your personal or credit information by contacting us at firstname.lastname@example.org.
+You may request further information about the way we manage your personal or credit-related information by contacting us at firstname.lastname@example.org.

 We are constantly reviewing all of our policies and attempt to keep up to date with market expectations.
 Technology is constantly changing, as is the law and market practices.